 A small plane crashed on a bridge near Miami, striking an SUV

-Drone video on social media shows the plane crumpled on the Haulover Inlet Bridge with a damaged SUV nearby.
-A man can be seen scrambling from the plane and helped by others to the side of the roadway just before the aircraft was engulfed in flames.
+The single-engine Cessna 172 departed from Hollywood-Fort Lauderdale International Airport bound for Key West and soon lost power, the FAA said in a statement.
+The plane burst into flames after crashing.

-The Miami Herald reports at least one person was taken to a hospital, but there were no known fatalities.
+Two people aboard the plane were taken to a trauma center and three people with non-life threatening injuries were taken to a hospital, according to Miami-Dade Fire Rescue.
+The department said Miami-Dade Police would provide information on the sixth patient.
+The Miami-Dade Police public information office didn't answer multiple calls, and a recording said a voice mailbox hadn't been set up.

-The plane took off from Hollywood-Fort Lauderdale International Airport and was bound for Key West with three people aboard, the Herald reported.
+Drone video on social media showed the plane crumpled on the Haulover Inlet Bridge with a damaged SUV nearby.
+A man can be seen scrambling from the plane and being helped by others to the side of the roadway just before the aircraft became engulfed in flames.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.